axbg/awesome-web/README.md

 * [Deskreen](https://deskreen.com/) - wipe the dust off that old tablet that you bought and never touched afterward
 * [Courier](https://www.courier.com/) - one API to rule all the notifications platforms
 * [remove.bg](https://www.remove.bg) - quick selection tool no more
+* [free-for-dev](https://free-for.dev) - if you love both dev things and free things you're welcome
+* [github.surf](https://github.surf/axbg/awesome-web) - GitHub repos with VSCode flavor - you don't need more than a browser!
+* [public-apis](https://public-apis.io/) - a great source of inspiration for your next week-end project